What Is On-Page SEO? How to Do On-Page Optimization in 2025

 For the best results, keep your meta description within 160 characters.

-4. Heading tags: Improve your content’s readability with heading tags
+4. Improve your content’s readability with heading tags

 Heading tags are useful for both users and search engines.
 Use heading tags throughout your content to break it up and make it more readable and skimmable for users.